aksh98/MyProjects/README.md

 # MyProjects
-A list of my projects I've worked on until now.
+A list of projects I've worked on:

 ## Augmented Reality Helmets for kids